crimsonzero26/Predict_Myopia/README.md

 # Myopia Clusters

-In this assignment, you’ll apply what you learned about unsupervised learning by fitting data to a model and using clustering algorithms to place data into groups.
-Then, you’ll create a visualization that shares your findings.
+In this assignment, I’ll apply what I've learned about unsupervised learning by fitting data to a model and using clustering algorithms to place data into groups.
+Then, I’ll create a visualization that shares my findings.

 ## Background